 In Papua New Guinea, where the pacu has also escaped, it is believed to have mistaken male reproductive organs for nuts.
 Two fishermen were reportedly were bitten and bled to death in 2011, according to Jeremy Wade, host of Animal Planet’s “River Monsters.”

-The same Amazonian nut-cracking fish was found in a lake in Illinois last year.
+The same Amazonian nut-cracking fish was caught in Oresund Strait between Denmark and Sweden last year and, in 2012, found in a lake in Illinois.

-Despite these incidents, one Amazon fishing guide says the pacu is not aggressive, but is good to eat.
+Despite past reported incidents, one Amazon fishing guide says the pacu is not aggressive, but is good to eat.

 “I like to pan fry it, or bake it,” said Anthony Giardenelli, owner of Otorongo Expeditions, a tour company that takes trips throughout in the Peruvian Amazon.
 “It’s very tasty,” he said by phone from his office in Iquitos.

 Giardenelli has caught dozens of pacu fish each season as the floodwaters of the Amazon drive fish into the forest in search of food.